soniyaprasad77/YoutubeApi/README.md

-# WatchNext: React, Express, Node, MongoDB
+# WatchNext: Backend

 Welcome to the WatchNext App project!
-This full-stack web application replicates the core features of YouTube, allowing users to upload, view, and interact with videos.
-Built with React on the front end, Express and Node.js on the backend, and MongoDB for data storage.
+This full-stack web( in progress ) application replicates the core features of YouTube, allowing users to upload, view, and interact with videos.

 ## Setup: